-In a first paper, we looked at epigenetic modification (degree of methylation) of the oxytocin receptor gene (OXTR) and glucocorticoid receptor gene (NR3C1) promoters as a function of self-reported attachment avoidance and anxiety in a sample of 109 young healthy adolescents.
+In a first paper, we looked at epigenetic modification (i.e., degree of methylation) of the oxytocin receptor gene (OXTR) and glucocorticoid receptor gene (NR3C1) promoters as a function of self-reported attachment avoidance and anxiety in a sample of 109 young healthy adolescents.
 The paper is published and freely available here.

-Our findings revealed a specific association between the degree of both OXTR and NR3C1 promoter methylation and attachment avoidance (i.e. in participants who scored high on attachment avoidance but low on attachment anxiety).
-Attachment avoidance may thus be epigenetically characterized by a less active oxytocin system generally thought to be implicated in prosocial processes also comprising mechanisms to cope with stress by seeking proximity to and comfort by others.
-In addition, attachment avoidance may also be characterized by a more active HPA axis and thus sustained stress, because the glucocorticoid receptor NR3C1 is generally associated with the negative feedback-loop of the HPA axis to shut down the stress response.
-This may be due to the fact that avoidantly attached individuals tend to be self-reliant and do less likely turn to others to help them (co-)regulating stress, which may be a less effective / more costly stress-regulation strategy.
+Our findings revealed a specific association between the degree of both OXTR and NR3C1 promoter methylation and attachment avoidance (i.e., in participants who scored high on attachment avoidance but low on attachment anxiety).
+Attachment avoidance may thus be epigenetically characterised by a less active oxytocin system.
+The oxytocin system is thought to be implicated in prosocial processes (albeit by no means exclusively – see also here) also comprising mechanisms to cope with stress by seeking proximity to and comfort by others.
+In addition, attachment avoidance may also be characterised by a more active HPA stress axis and thus sustained stress.
+This link emerges because the glucocorticoid receptor NR3C1 is generally associated with the negative feedback-loop of the HPA axis to shut down the stress response.
+Such pattern may be due to the fact that avoidantly attached individuals tend to be self-reliant and to less likely turn to others to help them (co-)regulating stress, which may be a less effective / more costly stress-regulation strategy.

-More research in this exciting and new field of research are needed, also comprising replication and extension of the results we obtained in our first study reported above.
+More research in this exciting and new field of research is needed, also comprising replication and extension of the results we obtained in our first study reported above.